61 miles - Holtville, CA; Cycling on Interstate 8; USA and Mexico Border Fence; Arizona State Line - February 12, 2017

 By the way, perhaps I should have called Cal Trans days or weeks ahead of time to verify this shuttle offer, but I didn't.

-So we decided to ride up to the bridge over Interstate 8 to see the highway and think more about it.
+We decided to ride up to the bridge over Interstate 8 to see the highway and think more about it.

-Both lanes of traffic were reduced to one lane on the south side of the roadway, and the entire north side (the eventual west bound lanes) were
+Both lanes of traffic were reduced to one on the south side of the roadway, and the entire north side (the eventual west bound lanes) were

 I was looking at those empty westbound lanes... and John was too... and then John, being the courageous and adventuresome guy he is said,